vishvAsa/vishvAsa.github.io/content/conversations/YT/shAnkaras/2026-04-25_shankara_on_viShNu_Aditya.md

 Orthodox vaiShNava-s offer daily bali-s to rudra and other deities as prescribed in shAstra-s.

-## Neo shAnkara Abrahamism vs Shankara
+## Neo-shAnkara "Abrahamism" vs Shankara

 >  The Svetesvatara Upanishad says , 3.2 says एको हि रुद्रो न द्वितीयाय तस्थुर्य …… ॥ He-Rudra '—is indeed one only.
 There is no one beside Him who can make Him the second. ...
 Just like Abrahamic religions you guys say there is only one name for God, Vishnu, Narayana etc. like Muslims they Allah is the only God, Christians say Christ is the only God. - @naveengubba2393